 If you currently have a debit/credit card with NFC capabilities.
 You can protect yourself by placing a sleeve over the card, the sleeve will deflect the radio frequencies and prevent the transfer of information.

-Now you know what is NFC and how you can use it, please let me know if you have any comments or questions in the comment section below.
+Now you know everything there is to know about NFC, please let me know if you have any comments or questions about this information in the comment section below.